ethereumjs/ethereumjs-monorepo/README.md

 - `StateTrie` - The [Patricia Merkle Tree](https://github.com/wanderer/merkle-patricia-tree) that contains the state.
 If no trie is given the `VM` will create an in memory trie.
 - `blockchain` - an instance of the [`Blockchain`](https://github.com/ethereum/ethereumjs-lib/blob/master/docs/blockchain.md).
 If no blockchain is given a fake blockchain will be used.
 - `opts`
+  - `stateManager` - A state manager instance (**EXPERIMENTAL** - unstable API)
-  - `state` - the state trie
+  - `state` - A merkle-patricia-tree instance for the state tree (ignored if `stateManager` is passed)
-  - `blockchain` - an instance of ethereumjs-blockchain
+  - `blockchain` - A blockchain object for storing/retrieving blocks (ignored if `stateManager` is passed)
-  - `activatePrecompiles` - create entries in the state tree for the precompiled contracts
+  - `activatePrecompiles` - Create entries in the state tree for the precompiled contracts

 ### `VM` methods